 2. What is the best time of year for a sailing vacation in the Caribbean?

-The best months for a caribbean sailing vacation are December through April when the weather is typically dry, sunny, and clear.
-Winter and spring are the best times to sail in the Caribbean because of the perfect cruising conditions, which include mild temperatures and calm waves.
+The best months for a Caribbean sailing vacation in the Leeward Islands* are Mid-November through Mid-December, and Mid-January through June, when the weather is typically dry, sunny, and clear, providing the perfect cruising conditions, with mild temperatures and calm waves.